coateshl/nextgenresearcher-2018/docs/fellowship.md

 - compete for 3 prizes to support your research

 ## How to apply?
-Review the application questions (coming soon) and letter of support template (coming soon) Think about what you want to get out of the program Get your letter of support
+* Review the application questions (coming soon) and letter of support template (coming soon)
+* Think about what you want to get out of the program
+* Get your letter of support
-Submit your application form and letter of support (coming soon)
+* Submit your application form and letter of support (coming soon)

 ## Program Schedule
-June - December 2018
+July - December 2018

 We will meet in-person on a monthly basis, with additional working sessions and informal meetups scheduled intermittently.